tairape/trio/README.md

 # wireless-LED-controller
-Communication between ESP with external antenna and relay modules with ESP-01S.
+Communication between ESP32 with external antenna and relay modules with ESP-01S.